 6 Words and Phrases to Avoid

-First, let’s look at the words and phrases I think should be banned from every salesperson’s playbook, both in the deck and your pitch.
+First, let’s look at the words and phrases I think should be banned from every salesperson’s playbook, both in the sales deck and your pitch.

 These are phrases that water down your promises and kill deals.